Mohamed Yattara

-Mohamed Lamine Yattara (born 28 July 1993) is a Guinean professional footballer who plays for Ligue 2 club Pau and the Guinea national team as a striker.
+Mohamed Lamine Yattara (born 28 July 1993) is a Guinean professional footballer who last played for UAE First Division League club Al Dhafra and the Guinea national team as a striker.

 Early and personal life

 He is brothers of Ibrahim Yattara and Naby Yattara.

 Club career

 Born in Conakry, Yattara has played club football for Lyon, Arles-Avignon and Troyes.
 He signed a new two-year contract with Lyon in July 2014.

 On 17 July 2015, Yattara was bought by Belgian side Standard Liège for €2 million with a possible future share of profits made from Yattara's sale.

 Yattara joined AJ Auxerre on loan in January 2017 for the remainder of the season.

 He left Chinese club Sichuan Jiuniu in December 2021.

 In August 2022 he signed for Pau FC.

+On 14 August 2023, Ararat-Armenia announced the signing of Yattara from Pau.
+On 3 June 2024, Ararat-Armenia announced that Yattara had left the club after his contract expired.

 International career

 He made his international debut for Guinea in 2012 and was included in the nation's squad for the 2015 Africa Cup of Nations.
 In team's opening match, Yattara scored the opening goal as Guinea drew 1–1 with the Ivory Coast.
-In April 2015 he spoke about the national team.
+In April 2015, he spoke about the bright future of Guinea in international football.